nofaldaud/Cryptoprediction/README.md

 ## Model selection
 I started from logistic regression and then iteratively increased the model complexity considering their corresponding accuracy.
-The state-of-the-art models used in the area of financial and stock market prediction (quite similar to this problem) are mostly Deep learning methods exploiting neural network.
+The state-of-the-art models used in the area of financial and stock market prediction (quite similar to this problem) are mostly Deep learning methods exploiting artificial neural networks.
 LSTMs are considered to do particularly well for time series predictions.
 However, I am not fluent with Neural networks yet, although I am working on it.
 So SVM was giving the best results in the models that I tried.

 ## Results